openpolitics/manifesto/foreign_policy.md

 ### Brexit

 In the likely event that the UK does exit the European Union, the UK should remain part of the [European Economic Area](https://en.wikipedia.org/wiki/European_Economic_Area), and rejoin the [European Free Trade Association](https://en.wikipedia.org/wiki/European_Free_Trade_Association).
-We wish to maintain the ["four freedoms"[(https://en.wikipedia.org/wiki/European_Single_Market) of the European Single Market; freedom of movement for goods, people, services and capital.
+We wish to maintain the four freedoms of the [European Single Market]((https://en.wikipedia.org/wiki/European_Single_Market); freedom of movement for goods, people, services and capital.

 EU citizens currently resident in the UK should have a guaranteed right to remain in the country.